Wang-sx0103/NumericalCalculation/README.md

 - Member function

 ### lib
-This package is designed to implement the functions of CNum package, but users can still use it
+This package is designed to implement the functions of CNum package, but users can still use it.
-The contents of this package are function sets
+The contents of this package are function sets.
-Then, we will introduce the functions of each function set
+Then, we will introduce the functions of each function set.

 #### Init